square/square-java-sdk/doc/api/loyalty.md

 Calculates the points a purchase earns.

-- If you are using the Orders API to manage orders, you provide `order_id` in the request.
+- If you are using the Orders API to manage orders, you provide the `order_id` in the request.
 The endpoint calculates the points by reading the order.
 - If you are not using the Orders API to manage orders, you provide the purchase amount in the request for the endpoint to calculate the points.